vigneshavm/Interview-questions/JS Q.md

 #### **Generics**

-**Interviewer**: What are generics in TypeScript, and why are they useful?

-**Answer**: Generics allow you to write functions, classes, or interfaces that work with any data type.
+ Generics allow you to write functions, classes, or interfaces that work with any data type.
 By using generics, you can create reusable components that maintain type safety while being flexible.
 This helps avoid the need for multiple versions of the same function or class for different data types.

 **Example**:
 ```typescript